Around wine

 • Light and wine do not mix well, especially with white wines.

-• Humidity is an important factor in the proper aging of wine.
+• Humidity is an important factor in the good aging of wine.

 • Odors, Wine is sensitive to all external odors, even when locked in its bottle.